 Firewood Community Safety Initiative

-Included in this site are helpful resources for firewood users and ways the community of users can best advocate for the precious renewable biofuel, that is, firewood.
+Included in this site are helpful resources for firewood users produced by The Alliance for Green Heat, Environmental Protection Agency, and other partners.
+The resources outline ways the firewood community can best advocate for and rely on the precious renewable biofuel, that is, firewood.

 Join the Firewood Community Safety Initiative today!

 Connect your firewood recipients to safety resources and help them gain lifetime skills and education around wood stove safety.
-This initiative promotes safeguarding homes from preventable fire hazards, adopting new habits that reduce fuel waste, and actions that promote long-term security with your wood-burning appliance.
+This initiative helps to safeguard homes from preventable fire hazards by offering tools and material directly to your firewood recipients.
+Caring for your community can look like: teaching habits that reduce fuel waste, and taking action that promotes long-term security and reduces indoor air pollution.
+You get to decide how to educate your firewood community.

 Safety Initiative Components: